 Design by Bodhi M.

-The female form has been exalted, constrained, and manipulated throughout fashion history—often framed by the demands of class and social status and informed by significant world events.
-In this course students are asked to push the boundaries of defining the feminine in fashion.
-Work created challenges a male-dominated field and transforms thinking about how attire integrates with environment and culture.
-Students develop concept boards, a design for a mini dress form, and ultimately craft a proposed apparel for female, male, or gender-neutral wear.
-Emphasis is placed on research and developing meaningful and well-crafted work that reflects students’ engagement with new thinking about the feminine form.
+The human form has been exalted, constrained and manipulated throughout fashion history—often framed by the demands of class and social status and informed by significant world events.
+In this course students are asked to inquire about how attire integrates with environment and culture.
+Students develop concept boards, a design for a mini dress form, and ultimately craft proposed apparel for female, male, or gender-neutral wear.
+Emphasis is placed on research and developing meaningful and well-crafted work that reflects students’ engagement with new thinking about urban wear, haute couture and thrift culture.
 No sewing experience required.

 - In this intensive course and Visual + Critical Language, students should expect to spend a combined minimum of 20 hours per week engaging in coursework across both courses.
 Students should plan their schedule accordingly to keep up with class.